South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 - Oschmann Forest Conservation Area, Ormond ON - 1.2km

 Trails are pet-friendly but dogs are not permitted off leash.
 People are encouraged to only visit parks with members of their household and maintain appropriate distances from other visitors.
+If using facilities, or when in close contact with others consider wearing a mask.
 If parking lots appear full, consider visiting at another time.

 Visitation is monitored (car and trail counters in place, sites inspected weekly).